Updating Results

 1. Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Humanities).

-1. either have been admitted to the degree of Bachelor of Commerce majoring in the subject or subjects of study proposed
+1. have been admitted to the degree of Bachelor of Music with Honours, or

 Masters (Coursework)